 The Active Learning psycho-educational program has two great differences that other educational institutions do not have.
 First, this program runs on the basis of clinical treatment.
-All participants are required to undergo the initial diagnostic interview and the Comprehensive Psycho-educational Evaluation to accurately measure their current states of cognitive/intellectual/academic/linguistic/ emotional behavioral/neuropsychological functioning.
-The assessment data from these measures helps identify the functionality of all developmental areas of a child, including learning ability, and make an accurate diagnosis.
+All participants are required to undergo the initial diagnostic interview and the Comprehensive Psycho-educational Evaluation to accurately measure their current states of cognitive/intellectual/academic/linguistic/emotional/behavioral/neuropsychological functioning.
+The assessment data from these measures helps to identify the functionality of all developmental areas of a child, and makes an accurate diagnosis.

-We have seen many cases where children have received private tutoring and studied at private academies (e.g. hagwons) for a long time before coming to our clinic, but could hardly achieve learning progress, developed negative/defiant characters and grew conflicts with their parents.
-Children who fall under these cases need a specially designed psycho-educational treatment; however, all they have experienced was a coercive style of learning where they always felt overwhelmed and could not taste the true learning.
+We have seen many cases where children have received private tutoring and studied at private academies (e.g. hagwons) for a long time before coming to our clinic.
+But they could hardly achieve learning progress and developed negative/defiant characters, only growing conflicts with their parents.
+Children who fall under these cases need a specially designed psycho-educational treatment; however, all they have experienced was a coercive style of learning where they always felt overwhelmed and could not have the true learning experience.

-Our psycho-educational treatment program is designed to research and analyze emotional behavioral problems and all other hurdles which children with delayed language and cognitive development experience as well as develop treatment strategies accordingly.
+Our psycho-educational treatment program is designed to research and analyze emotional behavioral problems and additional hurdles that children experience.
+Based on such research, the treatment strategies are developed.
 Particularly, a child’s emotional behavioral state is closely related to how his or her parents treat their child at home, so parent participation in the clinical treatment process is essential.

 This whole treatment procedure and strategy should not be formalized to make it applicable to the other children because of the nature of individual differences of their impairment range and intensity.
 Each individual child is required to have uniquely developed treatment goals and strategies.
 Dr. Cho and his team of experts are dedicated to improving a child’s clinical and learning difficulties through this process.